-With the rise of e-commerce titans like Amazon, today’s retail landscape is built on a digital foundation—and words like AI, data, personalization, convenience and unified commerce are the new competitive advantages.
+With the rise of e-commerce titans like Amazon, today’s retail landscape is built on a digital foundation—and words like AI, data, personalisation, convenience and unified commerce are the new competitive advantages.

 As a consequence of this digital ecosystem, consumers have an entirely new set of behaviors and expectations when it comes to shopping.
-With on-demand services like Amazon Prime offering next-day delivery and 24/7 gratification, shoppers have a much higher bar than their coupon-collecting and bargain-hunting predecessors.
-They not only consider convenience and flexibility absolute musts, but also crave personalized service and experiences.
+With on-demand services like Amazon Prime offering next-day delivery and 24/7 gratification, shoppers have a much higher bar than their bargain-hunting predecessors.
+They not only consider convenience and flexibility absolute musts, but also crave personalised service and experiences.

 As offline and online retail converge into a single, seamless channel, AI-powered experiences will become essential for retailers to meet their customers’ needs, no matter when, where and how they choose to shop.
 As a blanket term, AI refers to any number of cognitive softwares that can act, sense and build upon stores of information.
 Although it has been used to power backend processes, AI is becoming a more sophisticated tool to power differentiated services, curate products and even facilitate a more present, human connection between retailers and their customers.

 By aggregating data and streamlining decision making, retailers can ensure their shoppers receive personalised service and relevant, informed assistance.
 Here are some of the ways that AI can contribute to the customer experience of tomorrow:

 AI derives actionable Insights from multiple sources of data.

 Artificial intelligence can aggregate data from all of a retailer’s digital platforms—financial, supply chain, CRM, IoT—and perform continuous analysis to deliver insights in near real time.
 AI also applies context, such as market forces, weather and historical trends, to give these insights even greater relevance to customer service.